- What is the life span of a skink?

 - What kind of hides should I use for my skink?

 All reptiles appreciate having a place to hide and feel secure.
 Our skinks tend to use their substrate as their hiding place and use their hides as play toys, haha.
 We use plastic tubing from the hardware store that is about 4 inches in diameter.
 They like to climb on it and roll it around their enclosures, so it’s providing environmental stimulation as well.
 Pet stores have a great variety of hides.
 We prefer to buy them elsewhere, because most of the time pet stores are over priced.
 So we can usually find what we need at the hardware store or the dollar store.

 - How much humidity does my skink need?

 Northern Blue Tongue skinks do well with humidity ranging from 20% to 50%.
+We keep our humidity around 40% for our skinks and this seems to be the perfect amount of humidity because we've never had any issues with shedding.
 With a large water dish in the tank, it’s usually all you need to attain this percentage of humidity.